 Inorganic Phase Change Material in United Kingdom Trends and Forecast

 The future of the inorganic phase change material market in United Kingdom looks promising with opportunities in the architecture, textile, and refrigeration & logistic markets.
-The global inorganic phase change material market is expected to growth with a CAGR of 6.7% from 2025 to 2031.
+The global inorganic phase change material market is expected to grow with a CAGR of 6.70% from 2025 to 2031.
 The inorganic phase change material market in United Kingdom is also forecasted to witness strong growth over the forecast period.
-The major drivers for this market are the growing focus on energy-efficient building solutions, the rising demand for thermal management in electronics, and the expansion in cold chain logistics for temperature-sensitive goods.
+The major drivers for this market are a growing focus on energy-efficient building solutions, rising demand for thermal management in electronics, and expansion in cold chain logistics for temperature-sensitive goods.

 • Within the application category, architecture is expected to witness the highest growth.